Satyamgupta002/FoodGift/README.md

 - **Message Delivery Status:** Introduce single-tick and double-tick indicators to show whether chat messages have been delivered and received.
 ---
+## Author

+**Satyam Gupta**

+B.Tech, Electronics & Communication Engineering<br>
+MANIT Bhopal

+---

+## Show Your Support

+If you like this project, consider giving it a ⭐ on GitHub!